This policy applies to all regular non-unionized administrative and support staff, with the exception of University Executives ("E").

 2.1.3 In the event of the death of a mother, father, or, mother or father of the spouse, the employee shall be entitled to three (3) consecutive working days.

 2.1.4 In the event of the death of a brother, sister, or, brother or sister of the spouse, the employee shall be entitled to three (3) consecutive calendar days.

 2.1.5 In the event of the death of a grandparent or grandchild, the employee shall be entitled to two (2) consecutive calendar days.

-2.1.6 In the event of the death of an aunt, uncle, nephew, niece, daughter-in-law or son-in-law, the employee shall be entitled to one (1) working day.
+2.1.6 In the event of the death of an aunt, uncle, nephew, niece, daughter-in-law or son-in-law, sister-in-law or brother-in-law the employee shall be entitled to one (1) working day.

 2.1.7 One (1) additional day will be granted if the employee must travel more than 160 kilometers from his/her place of residence to attend the funeral.

 2.1.8 In addition to the above, in the event of the death of an employee's spouse, child, father, mother, brother or sister, or the spouse's child, father, mother, brother or sister, the employee may take an unpaid leave, accumulated vacation and/or accumulated overtime, not to exceed fifteen (15) working days.

 2.2.1 An employee will be entitled to five (5) working days of paid leave in the event of his/her marriage.
 The employee may add to this leave an unpaid leave, accumulated vacation and/or accumulated overtime, not exceeding fifteen (15) working days.

 2.2.2 An employee shall be entitled to a paid leave on the day of the wedding of his/her father, mother, son, daughter, brother, sister or child of the spouse.